Counting genus zero real curves in symplectic manifolds: Moduli spaces of real curves without fixed points

 for some holomorphic automorphism $\rho\colon X \to \C^*$.
 Since $X$ is compact $\rho \equiv e^{\mathfrak{i} \theta}$ is constant. \end{proof}

-\begin{lemma} Let $L$ be a complex line bundle over a symplectic manifold $X$ with an antisymplectic involution $\phi$.
-Assuming $H_1(X,\Q)=0$, every two anticomplex linear conjugation liftings $\tilde\phi$ of $\phi$ are equivariantly isomorphic. \end{lemma} \begin{proof} Assuming the existence, as in the proof of Lemma~\ref{lem:lift1}, let $\rho\colon X \to \C^*$ be the resulting automorphism.
+\begin{lemma} Let $\cL$ be a complex line bundle over a symplectic manifold $X$ with an anti-symplectic involution $\phi$.
+Assuming $H^1(X,\R)=0$, every two anti-complex linear conjugation lifts $\tilde\phi$ of $\phi$ are equivariantly isomorphic. \end{lemma} \begin{proof} Assuming the existence, as in the proof of Lemma~\ref{lem:lift1}, let $\rho\colon X \to \C^*$ be the resulting function.
 From $\phi_2^2=\tn{id}$ we conclude that